aws-samples/amazon-api-gateway-url-shortener/README.md

 ## The region you want to deploy in
 AWS Region [us-west-2]:

-## The name of the application (lowercase no spaces)
+## The name of the application (lowercase no spaces).
+This must be globally uique
 Parameter AppName [shortener]:

-## Optional: enable a cache cluster with .5GB storage and a TTL of 300 seconds ( true | false )
-Parameter AddCache [true]:

-## Optional: enable access logging via Kinesis Firehose to an S3 bucket ( true | false )
+## Enables ppublic client and local client for testing.
+(Less secure)
-Parameter AddAccessLogging [true]:
+Parameter UseLocalClient [false]:

 ## GitHib forked repository URL
 Parameter GithubRepository []:

 ## Github Personal access token
-Parameter OauthToken:
+Parameter PersonalAccessToken:

 ## Shows you resources changes to be deployed and require a 'Y' to initiate deploy
 Confirm changes before deploy [y/N]: